-Claims that galeterone or the manufacture, use or sale of galeterone infringe the patent rights of third parties could result in costly litigation or could require substantial time and money to resolve, even if litigation is avoided.
+Claims that galeterone or any future product candidate or the manufacture, use or sale of galeterone or any future product candidate infringe the patent rights of third parties could result in costly litigation or could require substantial time and money to resolve, even if litigation is avoided.

-We cannot guarantee that galeterone, its manufacture, use or sale, does not and will not infringe third-party patents.
+We cannot guarantee that the manufacture, use or sale of galeterone or any future product candidate, does not and will not infringe third-party patents.
 Third parties might allege that we are infringing their patent rights or that we have misappropriated their trade secrets.
 Such third parties might resort to litigation against us.
 The basis of such litigation could be existing patents or patents that issue in the future.